-In a recent news report, a startling discovery raised concerns over traffic safety statistics in Los Angeles.
-Motorcyclists, pedestrians and people biking are at greater risk than ever, seeing truckers with decades of experience forced out due to vaccine mandates and green truckers with less driving experience adding to the wheel truck problem.
+A startling discovery in a recent news report raised concerns over traffic safety statistics in Los Angeles.
+Motorcyclists, pedestrians, and people biking are at greater risk than ever, seeing truckers with decades of experience forced out due to vaccine mandates and green truckers with less driving experience adding to the wheel truck problem.
 The news report stated that the number of accidents in the city in the first half of 2021 is on track to exceed 2020 figures, suggesting a nationwide crisis.
 The data compiled by the LAPD puts 2021 as one of the deadliest years for Los Angeles.

-As more vehicles return to the roads, traffic volumes will start to normalize, leading to a reduction in over-speeding and reckless accidents.
+As more vehicles return to the roads, traffic volumes will start to normalize, reducing over-speeding and reckless accidents.
 However, as the relationship between traffic volumes and safety reaches pre-lockdown levels, it also means death due to a fatal crash every 36 hours.

-Currently, the figures suggest that Los Angeles (in the first half of 2021) witnesses one death every 30 hours.
-Keep in mind that it could be a pedestrian run over on a sidewalk or crosswalk, meaning more people killed.
+The figures suggest that Los Angeles (in the first half of 2021) witnesses one death every 30 hours.
+Remember that it could be a pedestrian run over on a sidewalk or crosswalk, meaning more people were killed.

 Comparing traffic data from the first half of 2021 to the first half of 2020 reveals some startling facts, such as: